maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 Released May 2022.

-This release contains an update of JSXGraph (in advance of the forthcoming 4.4 release) to facilitate immediate materials development.
+1. This release contains an update of JSXGraph (in advance of the forthcoming 4.4 release) to facilitate immediate materials development.
+2. Adopt moodle-ci.

 ## Version 4.3.10